 The Properties Of Brushed Stainless Steel

 There is a wide range of architectural stainless steel products on the market, some factors would be considered in order to take a right type for your specified need.
-In addition to the basic alloy steel types (304, 316, 201, 430, etc.), another main difference between them is how their surfaces are finished, there are many techniques that can be used for the surface finishes, one of the common types is brushed finish, which is also known as hairline finish.
+In addition to the basic alloy steel types (304, 316, 201, 430, etc.), another main difference between them is how their surfaces are finished, there are many techniques that can be used for sheet metal finishes, and one of the common types is brushed finish, which is also known as hairline finish.
 Now let’s keep exploring some properties of no 4 stainless steel finish as below:

 Pros & Cons Of No 4 Stainless Steel Finish